Duke of Sussex wins bid for review of Home Office security decision

 Harry is bringing legal action over a decision not to allow him to pay for police protection for himself and his family when in the UK.

-The Duke of Sussex has won a bid to bring part of his High Court claim against the Home Office over his security arrangements while in the UK.
+The Duke of Sussex has won a bid to bring a High Court claim against the Home Office over his security arrangements while in the UK.

 Harry is taking legal action over a decision not to allow him to pay for police protection for himself and his family when visiting from north America.